Robprogram2002/DS_and_Algo_Java/src/main/resources/sedgewick_book_notes/chap1_notes.md

 What operations do clients need to perform, and what data-type values can best support those operations?
 These basic decisions are at the heart of every implementation that we develop.

+> One of the key advantages of using data abstraction in our implementations is that we can normally change from one
+> implementation to another without changing any client code.

 ###### More ADT implementations